kristiansyrjanen/billystat/README.md

 	find ${FOLDER} -iname '*.jpg' -exec convert \{} -verbose -resize $WIDTHx$HEIGHT\> \{} \;

+Run it,

+	./resize.sh # Or bash resize.sh, make sure you have x-rights correct
 ##### 1st Alternative: YOLO-Annotation-Tool

 We went to a Pool & Snooker Bar called Corona and got some footage for our project.